Man charged with attempted murder for Maryland TV station crash

-ANNAPOLIS, Maryland A Maryland man who crashed a stolen landscaping truck into a television station lobby has been charged with three counts of second-degree attempted murder, police said on Wednesday.
+ANNAPOLIS, Md.
+May 14 A Maryland man who crashed a stolen landscaping truck into a television station lobby has been charged with three counts of second-degree attempted murder, police said on Wednesday.

 The suspect, Vladimir Baptiste, 28, of Parkville, Maryland, is alleged to have banged on the doors of ABC news affiliate WMAR-TV in Towson on Tuesday, claiming he was God, the Baltimore County Police Department and witnesses said.